Ordering Build Queue

-To remove build(s) from the Queue, check the Remove box next to the selected build and confirm the deletion.
-If a build to be removed from the queue is a part of a build chain, TeamCity shows the following message below comment field: "This build is a part of a build chain".
+To remove build(s) from the queue, check the Remove box next to the selected build and confirm the deletion.
+If a build to be removed from the queue is a part of a build chain, TeamCity shows the following message below the comment field: "This build is a part of a build chain".
 Refer to the Build Chain description for details.

-Also you can remove all your personal builds from the queue at once from the Actions menu.
+Remove all your personal builds from the queue at once from the Actions menu.

-Since TeamCity 10.0, it is possible to remove several builds of paused build configurations from the queue.
+Remove several builds of paused build configurations from the queue.